sheema-firdous/Webots_Robotics--Navigation/README.md

 Supervised by [Dr. Samuele Vinanzi](https://www.linkedin.com/in/samuelevinanzi/)

-This project demonstrates the practical application of VISION in Cognitive and Autonomous robotics using Webots and Python.
+This project demonstrates the practical application of NAVIGATION in Cognitive and Autonomous robotics using Webots and Python.